simeon-turner/simeon-turner/README.md

 ## Hi, I’m Simeon Turner
-- I am a sophomore studying Electrical and Computer Engineering at Cornell.
+- I am a junior studying Electrical and Computer Engineering at Cornell.
 - I'm passionate about digital design and hardware verification.

 <!---